carvoyant/api-documentation/source/sample-integrations/smartthings/smartthings.rst

    :scale: 25 %
    :align: center

 First you must authorize Carvoyant to share data with SmartThings.
 Select *Carvoyant Authorization*.
 This will open up a log in screen in the Carvoyant sandbox environment.
 Log in with the driver account credentials that you created earlier.
 These are the same credentials you used to log in to https://sandbox-driver.carvoyant.com.
+When you see the confirmation screen, select *Done*.

 .. image:: smartthings_carvoyant_setup_1.png
    :scale: 25 %